 A school district or BOCES may continue to claim EPE reimbursable contact hours for students who have taken the HSE test up until the program is credited with those students' diplomas through the electronic data match between ASISTS and the NYSED/HSE department.
 This calculation is performed internally through the ASISTS software, programs are not able to make this adjustment manually.
-For a student who achieves the NYS HSE while enrolled in an approved CTE class, the student may complete that CTE class, and the attendance hours in that CTE class will be reimbursed within the same fiscal year during which the student achieved their NYS High School Equivalency diploma.
+For a student who achieves the NYS HSE while enrolled in an approved CTE class or locally board approved training class, the student may complete that CTE class or the locally board approved training class, and the attendance hours in that CTE or locally board approved class will be reimbursed within the same fiscal year during which the student achieved their NYS High School Equivalency diploma.
 The accrual of contact hours for this type of student will be included in the 3% regulated maximum for students with a NYS High School Equivalency diploma.
 Any contact hours in excess of the regulated 3% will not be reimbursed by the state aid office.